chrisswhitneyy/CS465---Distributed-Systems/AppServer/README.md

 # CS465 Application Server Run Instructions
-The following is the command line instructions to run the satellites (execute the jobs), the sever (load managers and registers satellites), the clients (request the jobs), and the web server (which servers the requested job class).
+The following is the command line instructions to run the satellites (executes the jobs), the sever (load managers and registers satellites), the clients (request the jobs), and the web server (servers the job classes).

+Note: Inorder to insure that the job implementation classes don't load locally move the comiplied class files to the docRoot with the same subfolders as when built.

 ## Start Satellites